Taming-the-BEAST/FBD-tutorial/README.md

 \label{priorSampProp}
 \end{figure}

-\textsc{Sampling Proportion} --- The sampling proportion is the probability of observing a lineage as a fossil before that lineage goes extinct.
+The sampling proportion is the probability of observing a lineage as a fossil before that lineage goes extinct.
 This parameter is a function of the extinction rate ($\mu$) and fossil recovery rate ($\psi$): $s=\psi / (\mu+\psi)$.
 Let's say that we have prior knowledge that this parameter is approximately equal to 0.5, and that we wish extreme values (very close to 0 or 1) to have low probability.
 This prior density can be described with a beta distribution.
-The \href{http://en.wikipedia.org/wiki/Beta_distribution}{beta distribution} is a probability density over values between 0 and 1 and is parameterized by two values, called $\alpha$ and $\beta$.
+The [beta distribution](http://en.wikipedia.org/wiki/Beta_distribution) is a probability density over values between 0 and 1 and is parameterized by two values, called $\alpha$ and $\beta$.
 A beta distribution with $\alpha=\beta=1$ is equivalent to a uniform distribution between 0 and 1.
 By changing the parameters, we can assign higher probability to values closer to 1 or 0.
 The mean of the beta distribution on $s$ is: $\mathbb{E}(s) = \frac{\alpha}{\alpha+\beta}$.
 Thus, if $\alpha=\beta$, then $\mathbb{E}(s) = 0.5$.
 For this prior we will set $\alpha=\beta=2$.
-\begin{framed}
-Reveal the options for the prior on \mi{samplingProportionFBD.t} by clicking on the $\blacktriangleright$.

-Change the prior distribution to \mi{Beta} with \mi{Alpha} equal to \cl{2.0} and \mi{Beta} equal to \cl{2.0}.
-[Figure \ref{priorSampProp}B]
+>Reveal the options for the prior on `samplingProportionFBD.t` by clicking on the $\blacktriangleright$.
+Change the prior distribution to **Beta** with `Alpha` equal to 2.0 and `Beta` equal to 2.0.
-\end{framed}

-%The remaining parameters of the FBD model include the probability of sampling an extant tip (\mi{Rho} or $\rho$) and the \mi{Turnover} (\mi{turnoverFBD} or $r=\mu/\lambda$).
-\textsc{The Proportion of Sampled Extant Species} --- The parameter $\rho$ (\mi{Rho}) represents the probability of sampling a tip in the present.
+The parameter $\rho$ (**Rho**) represents the probability of sampling a tip in the present.
 For most birth-death processes, it is helpful to be able to fix or place a very strong prior on one of the parameters ($\lambda, \mu,\rho,\psi$) because of the strong correlations that exist among them.
 Typically, we may have the most prior knowledge about the proportion of sampled extant species ($\rho$).
 The diversity of living bears is very well understood and we know that there are only 8 species around today.
 Since we have sequence data representing each species, we can then fix $\rho=1$, thus we do not need to specify a prior for this parameter.

-\textsc{Turnover} --- This parameter represents the relative rate of extinction: $r = \mu/\lambda$.
+The **turnover** parameter represents the relative rate of extinction: $r = \mu/\lambda$.
 For most implementations of the birth-death process, we assume that $\mu < \lambda$, thus this parameter is always $r < 1$.
 Large values of $r$ that are close to 1.0, indicate high extinction, and values close to 0, indicate very little extinction.
 It is more challenging to define an appropriate prior for the turnover parameter and we will simply assume that all values on the interval [0,1] have equal probability.
 Thus, we can leave the default prior, a Uniform(0,1), on this parameter.

-\bigskip
-\subsubsection{Creating Taxon Sets}
+### Creating Taxon Sets

 Since some of the relationships of the fossil and living bears are well understood (from previous analyses of molecular and morphological data), we can incorporate this prior information by creating monophyletic taxon sets in BEAUti.
 If we do not impose any phylogenetic structure on the fossil lineages, they will have equal probability of attaching to any branch in the tree.
 Given that previous studies have provided information about the relationships of fossil bears, we can limit the MCMC to only sample within the known groups.
-For example, morphological analysis of fossil taxa place the sequoias \textit{Kretzoiarctos beatrix} and several others in the subfamily Ailuropodinae, which includes pandas.
-Thus, if we create a monophyletic taxon set containing these taxa (\textit{Ailuropoda melanoleuca, Indarctos vireti, Indarctos arctoides, Indarctos punjabiensis, Ailurarctos lufengensis, Agriarctos spp., Kretzoiarctos beatrix}) the prior probability that \textit{K.~beatrix} will attach to any lineage outside of this group is equal to 0.
+For example, morphological analysis of fossil taxa place the sequoias _Kretzoiarctos beatrix_ and several others in the subfamily Ailuropodinae, which includes pandas.
+Thus, if we create a monophyletic taxon set containing these taxa (_Ailuropoda melanoleuca, Indarctos vireti, Indarctos arctoides, Indarctos punjabiensis, Ailurarctos lufengensis, Agriarctos spp., Kretzoiarctos beatrix_) the prior probability that _K. beatrix_ will attach to any lineage outside of this group is equal to 0.

-There are five distinct clades within the phylogeny of bears that we can define (see Figure \ref{fig:clades}), and four out of five of these clades are defined as taxon sets in one of the nexus files containing our sequences (\cl{bears\_cytb\_fossils.nex}).
-The taxa represented in our dataset are in the \textit{total group} of bears.
-This includes all of the fossils that diverged before the most-recent-common-ancestor (MRCA) of all \textit{living} bears.
-These early diverging fossils are \textit{stem} lineages.
+There are five distinct clades within the phylogeny of bears that we can define, and four out of five of these clades are defined as taxon sets in one of the nexus files containing our sequences (**bears\_cytb\_fossils.nex**).
+The taxa represented in our dataset are in the _total group_ of bears.
+This includes all of the fossils that diverged before the most-recent-common-ancestor (MRCA) of all _living_ bears.
+These early diverging fossils are _stem_ lineages.

-%Four out of five of the taxon sets needed for this analysis have been specified in one of the nexus files containing our sequences (\cl{bears\_cytb\_fossils.nex}).
+Four out of five of the taxon sets needed for this analysis have been specified in one of the nexus files containing our sequences.
 The first taxon set is the crown bears shown in Figure \ref{figtaxset1}.
 The crown bears include all living species of bears and all the fossils that are descended from the MRCA of living taxa (node 1 in Figure \ref{fig:clades}).
 The MRCA of all crown bears and stem lineages is represented by the root node of our tree (node R in Figure \ref{fig:clades}).
 We do not have to specify a taxon set for the root node.

-%Let's start by creating a taxon set representing the MRCA of crown bears (node 1 in Figure \ref{fig:clades}).
+Let's start by creating a taxon set representing the MRCA of crown bears.

 \begin{figure}[h!]
 \centering